Displaced Workers Project

 Workers who have been displaced from their jobs are from all parts of Canada, from all sorts of jobs, and are in all phases of their employment.

 They are workers who have been displaced from their jobs through planned or unplanned circumstances such as mill closures, industry slow-downs, tourism decline or natural disasters.
+Many have lost jobs during, or as a result of, COVID-19.

 Their lives and those of their families are often thrown into crisis when their job disappears.
 Finding new employment can seem like an impossible task.
+Low levels of LES are tied to an increased likelihood of poverty, and high levels of unemployment and poverty impact the health of communities.

 Enhancing Displaced Workers’ Literacy and Essential Skills Project

-- research LES programs that currently exist
+- research Literacy and Essential Skills (LES) programs that currently exist

 - evaluate program effectiveness